Medabots: Supporting characters

-Mr. Referee is a Medabot referee who pops up to referee the Robattles and lays down the rules.
+Mr. Referee is a Medabot referee who pops up to referee the Robattles and enforce the rules.
 On occasion, Mr. Referee will pop up to mention important Robattle information.
-As seen in "Space Superstars", Mr. Referee is shown to call on the actions of Terakado (which resemble Wire-Ninjas with satellite parts for legs) to fire a sleeping dart on any Medafighters who break the laws.
+As seen in "Space Superstars", Mr. Referee is shown to call on the actions of Terakado, which resemble Wire-Ninjas with satellite parts for legs, to fire a sleeping dart on Medafighters who break the laws.
 During the World Robattle Cup, Mr. Referee was manipulated by the Rubberobo Gang posing as World Robattle Cup officials to make the losing team give their medals to the winning team.
-When this ruse was discovered, Mr. Referee ran off.
+When this ruse was discovered, Mr. Referee fled.
 Thanks to a pep talk from the Chick Salesman, Mr. Referee officiated the final battle against Dr. Meta-Evil.
 Mr. Referee was later dropped after the original series.